 Consider Your Preferences

-Think about what qualities are important to you in a therapist:
+Think about what qualities matter to you in a therapist:

-- Do you prefer a male or female counselor?
+- Do you have a preference for a male or female therapist?

-- Is it important for them to share your cultural or religious background?
+- Is it important that they share your cultural, religious, or linguistic background?

-- Would you like someone who takes a structured, goal-oriented approach, or someone who is more empathetic and exploratory?
+- Would you prefer someone who takes a structured, goal-oriented approach, or someone who is more exploratory?

-These preferences will help you find a therapist who feels like the right fit.
+These preferences are not requirements, but they will help you find a therapist who feels like the right fit.

 Professionalism and Convenience